margheritabattistotti/opt_robot_scheduling-withADP/README.md

 #### Files
 Data are uploaded in all files where needed.
-Main files contain "main" in their name.
+Main files contain "main" in their name (except for sequential_tray_filling files).
 If to divide in sections, methods' names characterize each file and can be used as grouping rule.

 ## Experiments